Course - Digital twin for sustainable manufacturing - VB8005

 - Ability to think critically when interpreting simulation data from the digital twin

-- Be able to convert data into information that gives value in the process of decision-making in the manufacturing process and management
+- Be able to convert data into information that gives value in decision-making in the manufacturing process and management

-- Have holistic understanding of the supply chain of data: producing, processing and consuming.
+- Have a holistic understanding of the life cycle of data.

 - Have a critical and analytical approach to sustainability assessment and decision making for sustainable development solutions in Cyber-Physical systems.